-Name Туре Example Description Accounts in the Keyfactor Command Server Installation Guide).
+Name Туре Example Description use a different client for this purpose than the client used for the main connection from Keyfactor Command to the identity provider (see Client Id).
 This parameter is required.
-Admin Querying Client Secret 1 - String The client secret of the service account that Keyfactor Command uses to query the identity provider database for information when resolving substi- tutable special text tokens.
+Admin Querying Client Secret 1 - String The client secret of the service account that Keyfactor Command uses to make API calls to the identity provider.
 For Keyfactor Identity Provider, this is created as a client (see Using Keyfactor Identity Provider: Service Accounts in the Keyfactor Command Server Installation Guide).
 This parameter is required.
-Audience 1 - String Command-OIDC-Client The audience value for the identity provider.
-This should be set to the same value as the Client Id .
-For Keyfactor Identity Provider, this should be: Command-OIDC-Client This parameter is required.
-Authority 1 - String https://my-keyidp-serv- er.keyexample.com /realms/Keyfactor The issuer/authority endpoint URL for the identity provider.
-For Keyfactor Identity Provider, this is included among the information that can be found on the OpenID Endpoint Configuration page, a link to which can be found on the Realm Settings page (see Gathering Keyfactor Identity Provider Data for the Keyfactor Command Installation in the Keyfactor Command Server Installation Guide).
+Audience 1 - String Command- OIDC- Client The audience value for the identity provider.
+For Keyfactor Identity Provider, this should be set to the same value as the Client Id.
+For example: Command- OIDC- Client This parameter is required.
+Auth0 API URL 1 - String The unique identifier defined in AuthO or a similar identity provider for the API.
+This parameter only appears if AuthO is selected as the type and is required in that case.
+Authority 1 - String https:// my-keyidp- server .keyexample.com /realms /Keyfactor The issuer/authority endpoint URL for the identity provider.
+For Keyfactor Identity Provider, this is included among the information that can be found on the OpenID Endpoint Config- uration page, a link to which can be found on the Realm Settings page (see Gathering Keyfactor Identity Provider Data for the Keyfactor Command Installation in the Keyfactor Command Server Installation Guide).
 It is automatically returned by the Discovery Document Endpoint Fetch step.
 Review it to confirm that it appears correct.
 This parameter is required.

-Name Туре Example Description Fip: When you add or update an identity provider, the provider's discovery document is validated based on this authority URL.
+Tip: When you add or update an identity provider, the provider's discovery document is validated based on this authority URL.
+The discovery document is also validated: That the discovery document is also validated is reachable using the Authority value provided and can be parsed into a valid discovery document.
+That the discovery document.
+That the discovery document.
+That the URLs on the discovery document are using HTTPS.
+That the JSONWebKeySetUri value is included on the discovery document.
+Name Туре Example Description identity provider, the provider's discovery document is validated based on this authority URL.
+The discovery document is also validated periodically in the back-ground.
+The following are validated: That the discovery document is reachable using the Authority value provided and can be parsed into a valid discovery document.
+That the Authority URL matches the Issuer returned in the discovery document are using HTTPS.
+That the JSONWebKeySetUri value is included on the discovery document.
+Keyfactor Command Server Installation Guide).
+It is automatically returned by the Discovery Document Endpoint Fetch step.
+Review it to confirm that it appears correct.
+This parameter is required.
+Endpoint, Token Endpoint, UserInfo Endpoint, JSONWe- bKeySetUri) that have been saved or are being saved match-including case-the values returned in the identity provider, the provider's discovery document is validated based on this authority URL.
 The discovery document is also validated periodically in the background.
 The following are validated: That the discovery document is reachable using the Authority value provided and can be parsed into a valid discovery document.
 That the Authority URL matches the Issuer returned in the discovery document.
-That all the URLs on the discovery document.
-That the JSONWe-bKeySetUri value is included on the discovery document.
-That any endpoint configuration ralues (Authorization Endpoint, Token Endpoint, UserInfo Endpoint, JSONWebKeySetUri) that have been saved or are being saved match-including case-the values returned in the discovery document.
-The UserInfo Endpoint is not a required configuration field, but if a value is provided, it must match what's in the discovery document.
+That all the URLs on the discovery document are using HTTPS.
+That the JSONWebKeySetUri value is included on the discovery document.
+That any endpoint configuration values (Authorization Endpoint, Token Endpoint, UserInfo Endpoint, JSONWebKeySetUri) that have been saved or are being saved match-including case-the